googleapis/google-cloud-java/google-cloud-storage/README.md

 Storage storage = StorageOptions.defaultInstance().service();
 ```

-For other authentication options, see the [Authentication](https://github.com/GoogleCloudPlatform/gcloud-java#authentication) page.
+For other authentication options, see the [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication) page.

 #### Storing data
-Stored objects are called "blobs" in `gcloud-java` and are organized into containers called "buckets".  `Blob`, a subclass of `BlobInfo`, adds a layer of service-related functionality over `BlobInfo`.
+Stored objects are called "blobs" in `google-cloud` and are organized into containers called "buckets".  `Blob`, a subclass of `BlobInfo`, adds a layer of service-related functionality over `BlobInfo`.
 Similarly, `Bucket` adds a layer of service-related functionality over `BucketInfo`.
 In this code snippet, we will create a new bucket and upload a blob to that bucket.

 Add the following imports at the top of your file: